bianjiang1234567/CVAE-GAN-BASED-Anomaly-Detection/README.md

 python ../train.py --dataset cifar10 --isize 32 --nc 3 --nz=300 --niter 100 --anomaly_class "plane" --manualseed 0 --display --save_test_images --ndf=128 --ngf=128 --gpu_ids 1
 ```
 plane is the anomaly class, can be replaced by: car, bird, cat, deer, dog, frog, horse, ship, truck.
+To obtain better results, the weights of anomaly score can be adjusted.

 ## Training
 To list the arguments, run the following command: